 Symptoms of shock in a child may include:

-Symptoms of a spinal cord injury in a
+Symptoms of a serious head injury may include:

 or other emergency services now.